silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 .. image:: images/composer/3.9.png

-**10.** Again, click on Deploy Changes to update your Script File
+**10.** Again, click on Deploy Changes to update your Script File.

 Part 4: Submitting Transactions
 ===============================

 **1.** Now that we have a new participant, let's create a Member.
-Jump to the Test section and click on Member on the left.
+Jump to the Test section and **click on Member on the left.**

 .. image:: images/composer/4.1.png

-**2.** Click on +Create New Participant, found in the top right, and follow the steps below to add a Member.
+**2.** **Click on +Create New Participant**, found in the top right, and follow the steps below to add a Member.
+This shows you how easy it is to update your business network within Hyperledger Composer.
+Being able to add new participantand asset types are relatively easy within Composer.

 .. image:: images/composer/4.2.png

 **3.** Then click on the pencil in the top right of our child's box.
+The pencil means to update the information with our child or, really, any participant type in the network.

 .. image:: images/composer/4.3.png

-**4.** Click on Optional Properties first.
-You will notice the member section appearing now.
+**4.** **Click on Optional Properties first.** You will notice the member section appearing now.
 Then click on Update.
+We had to do this step in order allow information to pass through, inbetween the array brackets.

 .. image:: images/composer/4.4.png

 **5.** Now, click on Submit Transaction and let's authorize a member to view the health record of our child.
 You can change the type of transaction you want by click on the middle grey box.
-I have it in a square below
+I have it in a square below.
+All the transaction types are defined in our script.js file located in the define section.

 .. image:: images/composer/4.5.png

 **6.** Now, let's make an authorized member transaction.
 Here is my transaction.
-You can make any type of transaction you want here
+You can make any type of transaction you want here to accurately represent the correct children and member you desire.

 .. image:: images/composer/4.6.png

 My transaction says let member #1 (Fairmont High School) have Child #1's (Emily) health record.
 This would be extremely useful when every year thousands of kids get physicals in order to play a sport.
 Imagine having your medical provider authorize your child's health record to approve them playing a sport.
 I know my mom would've enjoyed not going up to the High School an additional time.

 **7.** You can view this transaction by clicking on Childform on the left and then Show All on Emily or whatever name you gave your child.
-Notice that member 1 is now in Emily's description
+Notice that member 1 is now in Emily's description.

 .. image:: images/composer/4.7.png

 **8.** Click on Submit Transaction in the bottom left.

 **9.** A pop-up will appear.
-Change the transaction type to assignMedProvider to one of the children you've created
+Change the transaction type to assignMedProvider to one of our medical providers to one of the children you've created.

 **10.** Now, replace the ID Numbers to represent the guardian, medical provider and child you have within your network.
 Look at the below picture to get a sense of what to do